 The Eglu is specifically designed to meet the housing needs of chickens, and it can be moved around the yard to give them fresh forage until the big coop is ready.
-It’s insulated, has a small covered run, feeder, waterer, roosts with removable tray, and has ventilation holes.
+It’s insulated, has a small covered run, feeder, waterer, roosts with removable dropping tray, and has ventilation holes.
 In short, a pretty nice temporary house for six young chickens.

-There are lots of choices for feeding chickens; commercial feed, free range plus commercial feed, home-mixed rations, and everything in between.
+There are lots of choices for feeding chickens; commercial feed, free-ranging plus commercial feed, home-mixed rations, and everything in between.
 These girls were receiving commercially-prepared, medicated feed, so we chose to continue with that.
 Commercially prepared feeds for chicks up to 8 weeks old are generally referred to as “starter” rations and I recommend them as a good way to get chicks off to a healthy start.
-The companies producing these feeds spend millions making sure they contain the proper nutrients, and it’s important that the chicks consume a balanced ration as they grow incredibly fast.
+The companies producing these feeds spend millions making sure they contain the proper nutrients, and it’s important that the chicks consume a balanced ration because they grow incredibly fast.

 Starter rations come either medicated or non-medicated, with the medication being antibiotic to prevent coccidiosis.
-Coccidiosis is an intestinal disease that interferes with nutrient absorption, and is not usually a problem during cooler months (coccidia flourish in warm, humid conditions), or for smaller flocks raised in sanitary conditions.
+Coccidiosis is an intestinal disease that interferes with nutrient absorption and is not usually a problem during cooler months (coccidia flourish in warm, humid conditions), or for smaller flocks raised in sanitary conditions.
 Since these chicks were already being fed medicated rations and temperatures are warm now, we chose to continue although we started mixing un-medicated feed in gradually.

 After 6-8 weeks, the chicks can be switched to “developer” in areas of the country where developer rations can be found.
 These feeds generally aren’t medicated and contain lower protein levels than the starter rations (once chickens have made their feathers their protein needs go down slightly).
 In many areas, the developer rations are hard to find, and there is only a “starter/grower” type ration.
 Whatever is available, probably the important thing is to switch the chicks off medicated feeds so they develop strong immune systems.